Updated October 7, 2014 to note that Windows 8 support has improved

 The SliconDust HDHomeRun tuners were ready to go from day one with official Windows 8 support, and I'm still waiting for a similar update from the good folks at Ceton.

 Update - November 3, 2012: The ISO-crashing issues that I experienced appear to be related to Virtual CloneDrive and not Windows 8's integrated image file support.
 I tested the playback of several successfully mounted Blu-ray movie image files and ArcSoft TotalMedia Theater v184.108.40.206 gave me this error each time:

 Playback of the main .m2ts file from the mounted images using TotalMedia Theater or VLC worked, and playback of mounted DVD image files in TotalMedia Theater functioned just as if a physical disc were present.
 The version of TotalMedia Theater that I'm running in Windows 8 is newer than the version I ran with my Windows 7 setup.
 I was planning on rebuilding my HTPC from a clean Windows 7 install, and I'l be checking ISO file playback first thing upon reinstall.

-It appears that my favorite virtual drive program that I depend on for automated movie playback isn't 100% compatibile with Windows 8, yet I remain convinced that that Microsoft's latest OS offers an efficient, well-implemented, customizable, Windows environment infused with touch interaction.
+I remain convinced that that Microsoft's latest OS offers an efficient, well-implemented, customizable, Windows environment infused with touch interaction.
 I'm also finding few limitations for the OS in more traditional computing environments - my workstation and notebook PC configurations could easily be mistaken for Windows 7-based systems at first glance.

 Thankfully, installing Window 7 or Windows 8 via USB flash drive to a SSD boot drive takes only minutes...please stay tuned.